Kurizle/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Teaches with unstruction, about nested loops in C language
+Teaches with instruction, about nested loops in C language